Chuo-ku Tourism Association Official Blog

 >>About this blog

-Chuo-ku also has many trees, and there are various appearances in each season.
+There are many trees in Chuo-ku, and there are various appearances in each season.

 The promenade after the rain, the young leaves of maple are vividly reflected in the eyes.

-The young leaves of maple during this season are called "Ao Kaede" and are called "Ao Kaede".
+The young leaves of maple in this season are called 'Blue Kaede.'

 DSC_5222.jpg

-It increases the blue color every day toward summer and enhances the leaves.
+It increases the blueness every day toward summer and enhances the leaves.

-See how green leaves are overlapping and tied together
+The appearance of green leaves overlapping and tied together

 DSC_5231.jpg

-Green is said to heal the tiredness of eyes.
+Green is said to heal the tired eyes.

 Why don't you look for the green Aya in the city?